leotrs/erdos/content/measures/triangles.md

 For this challenge, you need to count the number of triangles in a network.

-The input is a file which contains one line with a single integer `n`, the number of nodes in the network.
-The following `n` lines each contain one row of the adjacency matrix of the network, where each entry is separated by a space.
+The input is a file which contains one line with a single integer $n$, the number of nodes in the network.
+The following $n$ lines each contain one row of the adjacency matrix of the network, where each entry is separated by a space.